-- Provide the trustees with training in the relevant law (currently Charities Act 2011 and Companies Act 2006 but to include future relevant changes) in order to enable them to fulfil their responsibilities as trustees and directors of the company. - Provide the trustees with timely and relevant information and the necessary administrative and other support in order to allow the Council to govern well. - Provide the trustees with advice when necessary ensuring that external professional advisers are available as and when needed. - Work in partnership with the trustees to ensure that they fulfil all their statutory and legal responsibilities. - Invest time, money and other resources in order to help support and further develop good governance. - Reimburse trustees' out-of-pocket expenses incurred in the course of their duties as trustees.
+- Provide the trustees with training in the relevant law (currently Charities Act 2011 and Companies Act 2006 but to include future relevant changes) in order to enable them to fulfil their responsibilities as trustees and directors of the company. - Provide the trustees with timely and relevant information and the necessary administrative and other support in order to allow the Council to govern well. - Provide the trustees with advice when necessary, ensuring that external professional advisers are available as and when needed. - Work in partnership with the trustees to ensure that they fulfil all their statutory and legal responsibilities. - Invest time, money, and other resources in order to help support and further develop good governance. - Reimburse trustees' out-of-pocket expenses incurred in the course of their duties as trustees, in accordance with the Association's expenses policy.